|Mr T Barker|

 For more information, see the current GCSE Options Booklet.

-In the Sixth Form, we offer a Level 3 OCR IT course (Cambridge Technicals) that follows directly on from this course, for students who wish to take their studies further.
-You can find out more on our Sixth Form College pages.
+In the College, we offer a Level 3 OCR IT course (Cambridge Technicals) that follows directly on from this course, for students who wish to take their studies further.
+You can find out more on our College pages.